-At Fujitsu, we recognize that for customers adopting cloud services, security is a key concern - and we take this very seriously.
+At Fujitsu, we recognise that for customers adopting cloud services, security is a key concern - and we take this very seriously.
 Our cloud offerings have built-in security mechanisms that address customers' concerns.
 We have a Cloud Security Committee focused on ensuring our cloud offerings are - and remain - secure.
 As an active member of the Cloud Security Alliance and other industry bodies, we are also firmly committed to the cause of furthering cloud security standards.
-Fujitsu global expertise and experience in information assurance is widely recognized and means Fujitsu is ideally placed to assist customers in all areas of security, not least cloud security.
+Fujitsu's global expertise and experience in information assurance is widely recognised and means Fujitsu is ideally placed to assist customers in all areas of security, not least cloud security.

-For more information on Fujitsu cloud security capabilities and to learn how we can assist your organization further, please contact us at: AskFujitsu@us.fujitsu.com
+For more information on Fujitsu's cloud security capabilities and to learn how we can assist your organisation further, please contact us at: askfujitsu@uk.fujitsu.com